macs3-project/MACS/README.md

 ## Recent Changes for MACS (2.2.5)

 ### 2.2.5
-    * Features added/Bugs fixed
+	* Features added

 	1) *Github code only and Not included in MACS2 release* New testing data for performance test.
-An subsampled ENCODE2 CTCF ChIP-seq dataset, including 5million ChIP reads and 5 million control reads, has been included in the test folder for testing CPU and memory usage.
-Several related scripts (prockreport for output cpu memory usage, pyprofile and pyprofile_stat for debuging and profiling MACS2 codes) have been included.
+An subsampled ENCODE2 CTCF ChIP-seq dataset, including 5million ChIP reads and 5 million control reads, has been included in the test folder for testing CPU and memory usage (i.e. 5M test).
+Several related scripts , including `prockreport` for output cpu memory usage, `pyprofile` and `pyprofile_stat` for debuging and profiling MACS2 codes, have been included.

 	2) Speed up pvalue-qvalue checkup (pqtable checkup) #335 #338.
 	The old hashtable.pyx implementation copied from Pandas (very old version) doesn't work well in Python3+Cython.
-It slows down the pqtable checkup using the identical Cython codes.
+It slows down the pqtable checkup using the identical Cython codes as in v2.1.4.
 While running 5M test, the `__getitem__` function in the hashtable.pyx took 3.5s with 37,382,037 calls in MACS2 v2.1.4, but 148.6s with the same number of calls in MACS2 v2.2.4.
-Therefore, the standard python dictionary implementation has replaced hashtable.pyx for pqtable checkup.
+As a consequence, the standard python dictionary implementation has replaced hashtable.pyx for pqtable checkup.
 Now MACS2 runs a bit faster than py2 version, but uses a bit more memory.
-As an example, v2.2.5 can finish 5M reads test in 20% less time than MACS2 v2.1.4, but use 15% more memory.
+In general, v2.2.5 can finish 5M reads test in 20% less time than MACS2 v2.1.4, but use 15% more memory.

 	* Bug fixed

-	1) More Python3 related fixes, e.g. the return value of keys from py3
-	dict. #333 #337
+	1) More Python3 related fixes, e.g. the return value of keys from py3 dict. #333 #337

 ### 2.2.4
 	* Features added